cherry-embedded/CherryUSB/README.md

 CherryUSB Device Stack provides a unified framework of functions for standard device requests, CLASS requests, VENDOR requests and custom special requests.
 The object-oriented and chained approach allows the user to quickly get started with composite devices without having to worry about the underlying logic.
 At the same time, a standard dcd porting interface has been standardised for adapting different USB IPs to achieve ip-oriented programming.

-How CherryUSB Device Stack is implemented, this video will tell you: <https://www.bilibili.com/video/BV1Ef4y1t73d> .

 CherryUSB Device Stack has the following functions：

 - Support USB2.0 full and high speed